 Hanping “Lite” version includes a complete Chinese/English dictionary where you can search words using pinyin, characters, or English.
 At the present moment, the Lite version also offers you the audio and handwriting recognition functions.

 The last versions of Hanping also feature two interesting tools: the first one is free and allows you to copy your searches to the clipboard or send them to eStroke (to know how to write the word), Skritter, Nicku (an online dictionary), Google translator and many other online resources.
-The second tool is an optical recognizing software that costs 9.99 USD and allows you to get an instant translation from any text using your cell phone’s camera (it only recognize short texts and standard characters).
+The second tool is an optical recognizing software that costs 9.99 USD and allows you to get an instant translation from any text using your cell phone’s camera (it only recognizes short texts and standard characters).

 I recommend taking a look at it add-ons, as it is constantly adding new functions, some of which are free and others of which are paid.
 Some of the recent interesting add-ons are animated videos of how to write characters (only for the 3.99 USD pro version), an app to practice pronunciation (free), and a Cantonese dictionary (9.99 USD).

 Pleco: The best dictionary for iOS devices

 Pleco is available on Android and iOS devices and is an all-in-one app: off-line dictionary, flashcards, optical character recognizer, handwriting recognizer, stroke order diagrams, audio pronunciation, and text reader.
 Here a short description of each feature:

-Off-line dictionary: Pleco is, in my experience, almost as good as Hanping and definitely the best Chinese/English dictionary for Apple devices (Hanping only works on Android devices).
+Off-line dictionary: Pleco is, in my experience, almost as good as Hanping and the best Chinese/English dictionary for Apple devices (Hanping only works on Android devices).
 Additionally, it offers specific dictionaries (such as a traditional Chinese medicine dictionary).

-Flashcards: Pleco Lite’s version offers a quite basic software (it lacks the SRS algo) to review your flashcards.
+Flashcards: Pleco Lite’s version offers a quite basic software (it lacks the SRS) to review your flashcards.
 The SRS based software is an add-on and cost 11.29 USD.